-, , (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: 5) Total fee paid: / / / / The paid previously with preliminary materials.
-The paid previously with preliminary materials.
-The paid by the previous of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous Filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: (4) Date Filed:
+11 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction (1) applies: .....
+(2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: \\\\\ Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by // Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: .....
+(3) Filing Party: (4) Date Filed: